Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

 \begin{assumption} Algorithm $\cA$ used to compute $x_s=\cA(f, \phi, \sigma_s, \xu_s, X, x_{s-1}, N_s)$ has the following performance guarantees after $N_s$ gradient evaluations of $\nabla f$:

-Here $c_\cA$ is a universal constant that depends on algorithm $\cA$. \end{assumption} The above convergence property can be achieved by many algorithms, e.g., the accelerated gradient method \cite{nesterov2018lectures} with $c_\cA = 2$.
+Here $c_\cA$ is a universal constant that depends on algorithm $\cA$. \end{assumption}

-We are now ready to study the convergence properties of \cref{alg:proposed}.
-Throughout our analysis, we will use $x_s^*$ to denote the optimal solution to the subproblem \cref{eq:subproblem} for all $s=0,\ldots, S$.
-In the case when $s=0$, we will set $\sigma_0=0$, so that $x_0^*=x^*$ is an optimal solution to the original problem \cref{eq:problem}.
-We start with the following proposition analogous to \cref{pro:xstar_dist_shrink_unconstrained} regarding how the distances between $x_s$ and $x^*_s$ are related.

-We skip its proof since it could be derived in a straightforward manner based on the proof of \cref{pro:xstar_dist_shrink_unconstrained}.
+We are now ready to study the convergence properties of Algorithm~\ref{alg:proposed}.
+Throughout our analysis, we will use $x_s^*$ to denote the optimal solution to the subproblem \eqref{eq:subproblem} for all $s=0,\ldots, S$.
+In the case when $s=0$, we will set $\sigma_0=0$, so that $x_0^*=x^*$ is an optimal solution to the original problem \eqref{eq:problem}.
+We start with the following proposition analogous to Proposition~\ref{pro:xstar_dist_shrink_unconstrained} regarding how the distances between $x_s$ and $x^*_s$ are related.
+We skip its proof since it could be derived in a straightforward manner based on the proof of Proposition~\ref{pro:xstar_dist_shrink_unconstrained}.